Umida Omonova

-Umida Omonova (born 25 April 2006), is an Uzbekistani chess player.
-She was awarded the title of Woman International Master in 2023.
+Umida Omonova (born 25 April 2006) is an Uzbekistani chess player.
+She was awarded the title of Woman Grandmaster in 2026.

 Career

 In 2018, Omonova finished second in the World Cadets Chess Championships 2018 U12 Girls.

 She finished second in the 2021 Women's Uzbekistani Chess Championship losing out to Nilufar Yakubbaeva on tiebreaks after both finished on 8½/10.

 She qualified for the Women's Chess World Cup 2021, where she was defeated 1½-½ by Batkhuyagiin Möngöntuul in the first round.